 Bottom-Up Approaches and The Body

-Trauma survivors often experience bodily sensations or reactions linked to trauma without consciously recognising the source.
+Trauma survivors often experience bodily sensations or reactions linked to trauma without consciously recognising the source, leaving the person feeling unsafe or overwhelmed in their own body.
 Triggers can evoke trauma responses, prompting a sense of threat to one’s safety.[3]
 Consequently, survivors often develop coping mechanisms that can become deeply ingrained.

 For instance, someone may turn to coping mechanisms like controlling food, self-harm, or substance use to numb their emotions.
 A bottom-up therapeutic approach helps survivors acquire new coping skills to manage overwhelming emotions effectively.
 Without learning to safely experience and process feelings in the body, trauma cannot be fully addressed.